Part 2: Canon imageprograf Pro-1100

 Calibrating my monitors, Troubleshooting the Wifi connection & more printing

-The two YouTubers that I based a significant portion of my decision to begin printing were Keith Cooper and JToolman Rodriguiz.
+The two YouTubers who significantly influenced my decision to start printing were Keith Cooper and JToolman Rodriguiz.
 They each provide a mountain of valuable information on their respective channels that covers printers, printing techniques, and calibration processes thoroughly.
 I will leave a link to their channels at the bottom of this page for anyone interested in exploring their content further.

-Now, whenever the subject of calibrating my monitors would come up in conversation, I have always approached traditional color calibration as a task that my eyes could manage effectively without relying on the traditional methods and tools offered by companies like Datacolor or Calibrite.
+Now, whenever the subject of calibrating my monitors comes up in conversation, I have always approached traditional color calibration as a task that my eyes can manage effectively without relying on the conventional methods and tools offered by companies like Datacolor or Calibrite.
 However, I must admit, I was ever so wrong in that assumption.
-It truly was an eye open experience seeing how off I was in my past edits.
+It truly was an eye-opening experience seeing how off I was in my past edits.

-Initial setup and print jobs were intended to be conducted completely wirelessly, or so I thought.
+Initial setup and print jobs were intended to be conducted wirelessly.
 Late in April, a strong thunderstorm rolled through our area, and as a result, we lost power.
 I didn’t think much of it at the time; after all, we’ve experienced power outages before, and I was confident that it would be restored shortly.
 Eventually, power was restored, and we were able to enjoy our gadgets once again, thanks to our internet service provider, Optimum.
-However, I soon realized that everything had returned to normal except for one significant issue: it was the first time I encountered a problem with the printer connection since setting up the Wifi connection.
+However, I soon realized that everything had returned to normal except for one significant issue: it was the first time I encountered a problem with the printer connection since setting up the Wi-Fi connection.

 We were paying for the high-speed connection, as it was their best package available, and I expected nothing but optimal performance.
 I was trying to print using Canon’s Professional Print and Layout tool, which clearly indicated that the printer was recognizing the assigned IP address.
 However, to my surprise, I discovered through the printer’s utility program, “Canon Wi-Fi Connection Assistant,” that the printer was receiving only between 54-56% signal strength via Wi-Fi.
 It was no wonder I was unable to complete my print jobs; the link quality of Optimum’s signal was simply unacceptable.
 Seeking a solution, I found relief in a Facebook group called JToolman, where the members provided helpful advice.
 Following their recommendations, I connected the printer through a USB connection, and I was relieved to find that I was back in business once again.